86Box/docs/usage/menubar.rst

 * **Show non-primary monitors:** shows or hides the secondary display window if a :ref:`secondary video card <settings/display:Video #2>` is configured.
 * **Resizeable window:** allow the 86Box window to be freely resized.
 Unchecking this option will also return the window to its normal size.
 * **Remember size & position:** automatically save the 86Box window's size and position for this emulated machine.
+* **Specify dimensions:** open a window where an exact size (in pixels) for the emulated display can be set.
+If checked, the *Lock to this size* box prevents changes in the emulated display's resolution from overriding the specified size.
+* **Force 4:3 display ratio:** stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution.
+* **Fullscreen stretch mode:** select the picture mode to use when in full screen mode.

+  * **Full screen stretch:** stretch the emulated display to completely fill the host display.
+  * **4:3:** stretch the emulated display to a 4:3 aspect ratio, then scale it to fit the host display.
+  * **Square pixels (keep ratio):** scale the emulated display to fit the host display, without changing the aspect ratio.
+  * **Integer scale:** scale the emulated display to the largest integer scale factor to fit the host display.
+This provides the highest possible picture quality, at the cost of black bars if the host display's resolution is not divisible by the emulated display's resolution.
+  * **4:3 integer scale:** stretch the emulated display to a 4:3 aspect ratio, then scale it to the largest integer scale factor to fit the host display.

+* **Apply fullscreen stretch mode when maximized:** apply the picture mode selected above in windowed mode if *Resizeable window* is enabled and the window is maximized.
+* **CGA composite settings:** adjust the picture's hue, saturation, brightness, contrast and sharpness.
+Only available when emulating a composite CGA monitor.
+* **Window scale factor:** scale the emulated display to half (*0.5x*), normal (*1x*), 50% larger (*1.5x*), double (*2x*) or larger (up to *8x*) sizes.
+* **HiDPI scaling:** automatically scale the emulated display to real size if your host system has a HiDPI display.
+This option can be used alongside *Window scale factor* above.

+.. note:: If HiDPI scaling is disabled on a host with a HiDPI display, the emulated display's size may be off by one pixel due to an integer scaling limitation.

+* **Filter method:** select the filtering method (*Nearest* or *Linear*) to be used when scaling the emulated display.
 * **Renderer:** select a graphical renderer for the emulated display.

   * **Qt (Software)** is recommended in most cases.